maheini/Racego-api/README.md

 ## Setup instruction
 1. Any Mysql or MariaDB database is supported.
 Use [racego_database.sql](https://github.com/maheini/Racego-api/blob/master/racego_database.sql) as import to set up the DB structure and content.
 2. Open config.php and set up your DB connection settings
-3. Upload api.php, config.php, RaceManageController.php and RacegoController.php to your preferred Webserver (Apache, Nginx, Litespeed...) and let's go!
+3. Upload api.php, config.php, RaceManageController.php and RacegoController.php to your preferred Webserver (Apache, Nginx, Litespeed... -> config required) and let's go!

 ## Requirements
  - PHP 7.0 or higher with PDO drivers enabled for one of these database systems: